 After Black Friday 2018 Christiaan went looking for another platform.
 He considered moving to Magento 2, the completely renewed successor to Magento 1.
 Because at that time Magento had already announced the end of life for Magento 1, he knew that a platform migration was inevitable for Rosefield anyway.
 But did he want to continue with open source, and with Magento?

 Because of his bad experiences Christiaan decided to look for other options as well.
 What were other brands in his market using?
 The sites of Gymshark and MVMT Watches caught his attention, both on Shopify Plus.
-When he learned that 30% of US webshops ran on Shopify, both small and really big brands such as Tesla, Redbull en Sephora, he invited a few development agencies over to discuss his options.
+When he learned that a substantial percentage of US webshops ran on Shopify, both small and really big brands such as Tesla, Redbull en Sephora, he invited a few development agencies over to discuss his options.

 “By then I had a strong preference for something that was simple, modular and scalable.
 A solution that took care of all the core processes in such a way that I didn’t have to check everything.
 I already have a million things to manage, those basic things should just run smoothly in the background.
 Stuff such as hosting – as an entrepreneur you shouldn’t even have to think about it.”